cerico/oakwell/README.md

 # Ansible Control Panel

+Tested with ansible-playbook 2.9.11

-## Server Provision
+## 1) Server Provision

-This Ansible script is for Ubuntu 20.04 LTS server.
-This Ansible script will setup a server installed with the following.
+This Ansible script is for a remote Ubuntu server.
+It will setup a server installed with the following.

 1. Ruby
 2. Nginx